D3DEnergetic/FIDASIM/README.md

     IDL> prefida,'input_template.json'

-This will make an FORTRAN namelist file and a netCDF inputs file in a RUNID directory in the result directory.
+This will make an FORTRAN namelist file and a netCDF inputs file in the result directory.
 It will also copy the input file into the same directory.

 Note: prefida can take two keywords: plot and save.

 ## Run FIDASIM

-    /path/to/fidasim/executable/fidasim /path/to/input/directory/<RUNID>
+    /path/to/fidasim/executable/fidasim /path/to/input/directory/<RUNID>_inputs.dat

 ## Read the output files
 FIDASIM can create the following output netCDF files depending on the simulation switches